Viva-Lambda/lambdascript/docs/notes.md

 # Design Notes

-The new grammar in bnf like form: TODO needs to be updated to usage examples
+The new grammar in bnf like form

 ```
 program := <expression> <expression>*